Export Executive

 BL is commonly used in ocean freight while SW...read more

-Q4.
-How you will manage quality check in sheet
+Q. How will you manage quality checks in a spreadsheet?

 Quality check in sheet can be managed by setting clear criteria, assigning responsibilities, conducting regular inspections, and documenting findings.